ibm-cloud-docs/codeengine/appdeploy-private.md

 {:video: .video}

-# Deploy application workloads from images in a private registry
+# Deploying application workloads from images in a private registry
 {: #deploy-app-private}

 Deploy your app with {{site.data.keyword.codeengineshort}} that uses an image in a private registry such as private Docker Hub.
 You can create an app from the console or with the CLI.